ibm-cloud-docs/vmwaresolutions/vcenter/vc_hybrid_addinstancetousraccount.md

 {: #vc_hybrid_addinstancetousraccount-results}

 1. You get a console notification that your request to migrate the instance to the specified {{site.data.keyword.cloud_notm}} account is accepted.
-2. When the instance migration is completed, the instance is displayed on the **Resources** page under the account to which it was migrated.
+2. When the instance migration is completed, the instance is displayed on the **Resources > vCenter Server** page under the account to which it was migrated.
 The migrated instance is no longer displayed in the original account from which it was migrated.

 ## Related links
 {: #vc_hybrid_addinstancetousraccount-related}